ShehryarX/graphql-store/README.md

 I've never done unit testing before, but I learned how using Medium.
 I read up on a few articles about using `mocha`, `chai`, and `expect` to develop a systematic way of testing the API.
 I quickly wrote up a few tests that check the Mongo models and ensure their properties are correct, as well as a database connection test.

 In the future, I would add more unit tests to chekc the function of the API as well.
+You can find the tests in `test.js` inside the `server/` directory.

 ## Documentation